Jayliu939/jay-s-nice-code/README.md

-# jay-s-nice-code
+# About jay-s-nice-code
-ForkForkFork

-## About
+## JayOS
-I think it is a kind of computer simulator, there is a minigame (guess the number) inside there.
+It is a computer simulation, with a minigame (guess-the-number) inside

-## What
+## Python stuff
-I am trying to make it better because I am boredx
+Python syntax and examples in Jupyter Notebook